Friday 9th October 2020

 - Staying Power: The History of Black People in Britain – Peter Fryer

-We’ve compiled a list of the best podcasts on race identity, black history and issues facing black people all over the UK and the US.
+Here are some of the best podcasts on race identity, black history and issues facing Black people all over the UK and the US.

 Anthems Black is a collection of original speeches, stories and poems written and read by lively, exceptional, and well-known Black British voices.

-‘Why I’m No Longer Talking To White People About Race’ author Reni Eddo-Lodge recorded About Race to discuss in-depth issues centred around race.
+‘Why I’m No Longer Talking To White People About Race’ author Reni Eddo-Lodge started this podcast to discuss in-depth issues centred around race.

-In August 1619, 20 enslaved Africans arrived in what was the English colony of Virginia.
+In August 1619, 20 enslaved African people arrived in what was the English colony of Virginia.
 This podcast examines what effect the 250 years of slavery that followed had on America.
 1619 is a New York Times audio series hosted by Nikole Hannah-Jones.